gravitational/teleport/rfd/0074-sftp-support.md

 remotely executed (ex. ``tsh scp my_file 'user@host:/tmp/`whoami`.txt'``) will not work as `teleport sftp` is run without any other arguments.

-The web UI for trasferring files will need to have a method of allowing the user to choose between scp and SFTP.
+The web UI for transferring files will need to have a method of allowing the user to choose between scp and SFTP.
 A knob could be added for this purpose, and it would be grayed out if the user is not allowed to use either scp or SFTP due to role constraints.